SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Click **Software repository** in the **Management** menu in the navigator.

-The available software objects will be displayed, presented as a list.
+The available software objects will be displayed as a list.

 ![Software list](/images/users-guide/DeviceManagement/devmgmt-software-repository.png)